lijunjie2232/java_web_study/frontend/hello_vue/README.md

 - use vite extension `vite-plugin-vue-setup-extend` could enable define name of `.vue` file by `<script setup lang="ts" name="xxx">`
 - use `import { type IMessage } from '../types';` to import ts interface in vue
+- ref wraped in reactive should visited without `.value`

 ## css style
 1. define in tag `<style scoped></style>` in `.vue` file